harta55/EnTAP/docs/source/troubleshooting.rst

 14. This error is called when a configuration file could not be found in either your input, or the execution directory for EnTAP.
 It will merely generate the file and exit execution to allow you to fill in any parameters you may want to include.

+15. There was an issue in download the EnTAP Taxonomic Database.
+This will only be called when you are running the - -config command.
+Some solutions can be: check your internet connection, ensure you have the required Python libraries installed (it currently uses Python as a means of download), and try running this outside of EnTAP (with the commmand python tax_download.py -o output_file.txt).
+If you decide to download the text version separately, just be sure to include that in the entap_config.txt file and it will convert it to a binary when you run - - config again.

 .. _err_out-label:

 .err and .out Files